 In Brazil, We, black people and LGBT people, especially those active in militancy, don’t die only by murder: we have depression.

 In your opinion, why does Brazil suffer from racism and colorism?
 And why many black Brazilians feel ashamed to be black?

-In Brazil, there’s a hegemony of white people that give privilege to themselves in despite of the black people: the was no slaves ships filled with whites, no denial of rights from the white people and there was no slavery, of almost 400 years, of white people in my country, and because of that we suffer with racism.
+In Brazil, there’s a hegemony of white people that give privilege to themselves in despite of the black people: there were no slaves ships filled with whites, no denial of rights from the white people and there was no slavery, of almost 400 years, of white people in my country, and because of that we suffer with racism.

 After the abolition of slave labor, the immigration of european people was encouraged and because of its goals, besides of the economic ones, that was the whitening of the brazilian population, we suffer with colorism so this oppression system can still be active today.